yashbaddi/FoodieFleet/README.md

 ---

-`updateCusine(cusineID,updateData):`\
+`updateCusine:`\
+PUT /restaurant/:restauantID/cusine/:cusineID

 Update a perticular cusine

+Path Parameters:

+- restaurantID:ID of that restaurant
+- cusineID:id of that cusine

 Parameters:

-- cusineID:id of that cusine
-- updateData:updated data for that cusine
+- updateData:updated data for that cusine ///Need

 Return: